National Research Networks

 Exploring mechanisms underlying the relationship between biodiversity and ecosystem functioning.

-Completed Research Collaboration
+Completed Research Collaborations

 With respect to the application potential of plant biotechnology in Switzerland, this program studied the benefits and risks of biotechnology.
 This NRP also examined risk management at the legal, political and administrative levels.
+Program completed in 2013.